Biocidal products contain active substances which have the ability to fight harmful microbes or pests, and thereby protect people and surfaces.

 ), and acting as a member of the European Biocidal Products Forum

-organised by Cefic.
+, a CEFIC sector group.
 A.I.S.E. supports the objective of a harmonised European market for biocidal products.
-We welcome new mechanisms introduced by the Regulation such as Union authorisation, harmonised risk assessment and the concept of biocidal product families.
+When BPR entered into force, we welcomed new mechanisms such as Union authorisation, harmonised risk assessment and the concept of biocidal product families.

 Our view is that a harmonised internal market for biocidal products will help to improve product availability and provide incentives for innovation by reducing the administrative burden.
 It will also ensure that the same high standards for the protection of human health and the environment are applied across the European Union.